julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/hooks/hooks.md

 ## Reactivity

-Reactivity is probably one of the most important features when working with Vue.js and even with modern javascript frontend frameworks.
+Reactivity is probably one of the most important features when working with Vue.js and even with modern Javascript frontend frameworks.
 To put it on simple words, reactivity is a feature that will allow us to keep track of changes in our components/properties into our Vue instance.
 Eventually, Vue will internally manage and keep track of change notifications and/or dependency changes.

 In order to enable this reactivity feature, Vue takes advantage of the `Object.defineProperty` method introduced in ES5, using it to convert every property into a getter/setter.